chyikwei/bnp/README.md

 Topic 9 (proportion: 0.19): 21 29 28 23 20 24 26 27 25 22
 ```

-Here HDP find 7 large topics (> 1%) and those can map to the hidden topics we generate.
+Here HDP find 7 large topics (> 1%) and those can map to the hidden topics we generated before.

 Examples